H-1B Approvals vs. Employee Layoffs

 Policy Response

-- •Direct employment only—no staffing agencies or body shops
+• Direct employment only - no staffing agencies or body shops

-- •Genuine specialty occupations—not routine IT positions
+• Genuine specialty occupations - not routine IT positions

-- •Demonstrated need—employers must prove they cannot find American workers at market wages
+• Demonstrated need - employers must prove they cannot find American workers at market wages

-- •5+ years on H-1B: Must convert to H-1 visa or Green Card within 2 years.
+• 5+ years in the U.S.: Must convert to H-1 visa or Green Card within 5 years.
+Workers directly employed at market-rate wages are eligible immediately.

 The goal is not to eliminate pathways for exceptional foreign talent, but to ensure the program serves its intended purpose: filling genuine skills gaps rather than providing access to lower-cost labor.